-Our success depends in large part on our ability to obtain and maintain patent protection with respect to our non-replicating technology, including our HB-101 product candidate, obtain patent protection with respect to our replicating technology, including our HB-201, HB-202 and HB-300 product candidates, the vaccine product candidates we are developing with Gilead for HBV and HIV, and other proprietary product candidates.
-Although we own or license from others certain patent applications that cover the foregoing technologies and product candidates, we do not currently own or license from others issued patents covering all of the foregoing.
+Our success depends in large part on our ability to obtain and maintain patent protection with respect to our non-replicating technology, our replicating technology, including our HB-200 and HB-700 product candidates, the vaccine product candidates we are developing with Gilead for HBV (HB-400) and HIV (HB-500), and other proprietary product candidates.
+Although we own or license from others certain patents and patent applications that cover some of the foregoing technologies and product candidates, we do not currently own or license from others issued patents covering all of the foregoing technologies and product candidates.
 Our reliance on patent applications carries certain risks associated with pending patent applications prior to the issuance of patents, as described below.
 If we do not adequately obtain and protect our intellectual property rights, competitors may be able to erode, negate or preempt any competitive advantage we may have, which could harm our business and ability to achieve profitability.
 To protect our proprietary position, we file patent applications in the United States and abroad related to our product candidates that are important to our business.
 The patent application and approval process is expensive and time-consuming and we may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 We cannot predict:

-- if and when patents will issue from our patent applications; - the degree and range of protection any patents that we obtain will afford us against competitors, including whether third parties will find ways to invalidate or otherwise circumvent our patents; - whether or not others will obtain patents claiming aspects similar to those covered by our patents and patent applications; or - whether we will need to initiate litigation or administrative proceedings related to obtaining, protecting or enforcing our patents, which may be costly whether we win or lose.
+• if and when patents will issue from our patent applications;

+- the degree and range of protection any patents that we obtain will afford us against competitors, including whether third parties will find ways to invalidate or otherwise circumvent our patents; - whether or not others will obtain patents claiming aspects similar to those covered by our patents and patent applications; or - whether we will need to initiate litigation or administrative proceedings related to obtaining, protecting or enforcing our patents, which may be costly whether we win or lose.